5l1v3r1/Mrs.Robot/README.md

 * "Audoencoding" == **Data compression algorithm** with compression and decompression functions
 * User defines the parameters in the function using variational autoencoder
-* Self-supervised Learning.
-A specific instance of supervised learning where target models are generated from input data
+* Self-supervised learning where target models are generated from input data
 * Implemented with **neural networks** - useful for problems in unsupervised learning (no labels)

 ---